databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 ## Introduction

-Power BI reports built with DirectQuery or Composite models often send multiple SQL queries to Databricks.
+Power BI reports built with DirectQuery or Composite models often trigger multiple SQL queries to Databricks.
 While the Databricks SQL engine provides excellent single-query performance and scales efficiently for high concurrency, overall user experience can degrade when Power BI does not parallelize SQL queries enough.

 This quickstart guide shows how to optimize query parallelization in Power BI to fully leverage the scale-out capabilities of Databricks SQL Warehouses.